Back to top

 Notes:

-Root drench of container-grown nursery stock (for larvae) with labelled insecticides.
+Root drench of container-grown nursery stock (for larvae) with labeled insecticides.
 Studies have shown that under laboratory conditions, a certain isolate of Beauveria bassiana (INRS-CFL) is effective at killing adult strawberry root weevils at a range of 54% to 77% (Sabbahi et al., 2008).

 Active ingredients that may be applied systemically include: Acephate (injection), acetamiprid (injection), azadirachtin (injection, soil drench), clothianidin (soil drench), cyantraniliprole (soil drench soil injection), Metarhizium anisopliae (robertii) (soil drench), and neem oil (soil drench).